 with a dark, milk and white covered cup.

-Imagine a place where the staff smother the cup you’re going to drink from in molten milk, dark and white chocolate before pouring the chocolate into the cup.
-Imagine no more because that’s exactly what magic you can expect at SAID.
-The chocolate is so thick that leaving it for a few minutes means you get a layer of thick chocolate skin on the top.
-Be sure you get a spoon too as that cup is asking to be scraped clean (or licked if no-ones looking!)
+Imagine a place where they cover your cup in molten chocolate before filling it with drinking chocolate … Imagine no more because that’s exactly what magic you can expect at SAID.
+The hot chocolate is so thick and decadent it’s like your drinking a bar of pure Italian chocolate.
+Be sure you get a spoon too because that cup is asking to be scraped clean (or licked if no-ones looking!)

 I update this list every few months and unfortunately, Fatties hot chocolate was taken off because sadly, salted caramel queen Chloe left London.
 Thankfully it’s back and you’ll find it at the WaffleOn stand at Maltby Street Market on Saturday’s and Sunday’s.
 Her hot chocolate is thick, indulgent and laced with salted caramel.
 More importantly, it has a toasted marshmallow rim so with every mouthful you get a sticky, sweet fix as well.
 Definitely in the top 3 best hot chocolates on this list.